Use Sophia to knock out your gen-ed requirements quickly and affordably. Learn more

 Fauvism

-A 20th-century experimental art movement, deriving from the French word “fauve,” meaning “wild beast;” distinguished using boldly colored landscapes and portraits.
+A 20th-century experimental art movement deriving from the French word “fauve,” meaning “wild beast”; distinguished by its use of boldly colored landscapes and portraits.

 3. Portrait of Madame Matisse (The Green Stripe)

-The second painting by Matisse is also of his wife, and it is another example of his use of color to define features and evoke a feeling.
+The second painting by Matisse is also of his wife, and it is another example of his use of color to define features and evoke feelings.

 EXAMPLE